 - 2021 Colorado Equal Pay Act - CU Campuses prepare for Compliance.
 CU System HR Equal Pay Summary slides here.

-Outreach - Explore how CU serves Colorado
+Explore how CU serves Colorado and annual focus

-- Winter Holiday Drive
+- Nov-Dec: Winter Holiday Drive

 To help address food insecurities in communities across the metro area, the YMCA Beyond Hunger program provides bags a variety of fresh fruits, vegetables, proteins, dairy, and grains to help people in need.
 Check locations and times.
 Sign up to reserve and pick-up.
 It is first come, first serve.
 Pick up is curb side / drive through.